M26 grenade: History

 The M26A1 and M61 were widely used in Vietnam.
-The M26A2 and M57 impact fuzes were impopular with soldiers: after arming they caused friendly casualties if accidentally dropped or if they struck vegetation.
+The M26A2 and M57 impact fuzes were unpopular with soldiers: after arming they caused friendly casualties if accidentally dropped or if they struck vegetation.
 M26s were used in Vietnam for booby traps.

 During the conflict, new grenades were fitted with safety clips during the mid-1960s.
 The pins could be snagged in the thick vegetation resulting in accidents and there were also occasional cases of prisoners of war suicidally lunging at their captors to pull the pin.
 According to Rottman, some soldiers who trained with unclipped grenades failed to remove the clips before throwing, which posed the danger of an enemy finding and throwing the grenade back.
 The M26A1 and M61 were also often employed as booby traps.

 The M26 series (M26/M61) began to be replaced by the M33 series grenade (M33/M67) in 1969.
 While the M26 proved to be effective, it had an inconsistent casualty radius and was heavy, at 1 lb.
 Though production ceased in the United States in 1968, stockpiles remained in US service during the 1970s.
 The M61 was listed as a standard issue grenade as late as 1988 in US Army technical manuals.